-As one of the core metrics for a digital product success, usability has to be an object of careful testing.
-Here I want to share my experience on software helpful for that.
+As one of the core metrics for digital product success, usability has to be an object of careful testing.
+Here I want to share my experience in software helpful for that.

 There are various tools that I use.
 Some of my preferences changed over the years.

-I have no affiliation to any of these tools.
+I have no affiliation with any of these tools.

 Moderated Usability Testing

 I’ve learned that Skype works best.
 Everybody has Skype, so you can go straight to the testing your UX (rather than testing the screen sharing tool, which is often horrible, take Zoom).